risk-first/website/Purpose-Development-Team.md

 Ok, how does this change how we work in the development team?
 Hopefully, we're moving away from the idea of merely delivering value.
 If we were just delivering value, we might not:

 - **Build Unit Tests**.
 After all, these add nothing to the customer experience.
 They merely provide insurance against the risk of us breaking things in production.
 - **Keep Backups**.
 Backups minimize the downside of storage failure.
-Sure, when it happens there is still a negative, but it's not as deep.
+Sure, when it happens there is still a negative but it's not as deep.
 - **Add Log Statements**.
 Again, they're insurance for when things go wrong and you need to work out why.
 - **Worry about [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) transactions**.
 They slow things down, but they increase [reliability](Reliability-Risk.md).